Motovilikha Plants: History

 The origins of the plant can be traced back to the year 1736, when Empress Anna issued a decree to establish a smelter with the purpose of producing steel.
 This steel was specifically intended to be used in nearby factories that were operational during that time.
 The main objective was to supply steel blocks that would be utilized in the manufacturing of rifles and guns.
 As the 18th century drew to a close, the production of weapons commenced in the village of Motovilikha as a response to the growing demand.
 These guns manufactured in Motovilikha played a significant role in various conflicts that Russia participated in during the first half of the 19th century, including the infamous Napoleonic Wars and the Crimean War.

 During the latter part of the 19th century, there was a growing push to introduce industrial manufacturing practices in Russia.
 This endeavor culminated in the year 1871, when all the metal smelters and weapons workshops in the area were merged into one centralized facility situated in the city of Perm.

 The plant launched the first steamship in the Urals, in 1871, and the first steam locomotive the following year.
 In 1893, Nikolay Slavyanov, an exceptional individual working at the plant, revolutionized the welding industry by introducing shielded metal arc welding.
 In 1914, the factory had reached a level of production where they were responsible for manufacturing every third cannon that was being produced in Russia.

+The plant was nationalized by a decree of the Supreme Council of the National Economy on October 2, 1918.
+Formerly known as the Motovilikha Mechanical Plant.
 During the early Soviet era, the factories were utilized for the production of a diverse array of machinery, encompassing machine tools, cranes, and construction equipment.
+It repaired steam locomotives, automobiles, and tractors, and manufactured agricultural machinery, internal combustion engines, artillery pieces, and shells.
+From 1921, it was known as the Motovilikha Ordnance Plant, and from 1927, the Motovilikha Machine-Building Plant.
+In 1934, the plant was renamed State Union Plant No. 172 named after Vyacheslav Molotov.
+In 1957, the plant was renamed the Perm Machine-Building Plant named after Vladimir Lenin.

 Following the onset of World War II, the factory reverted back to manufacturing heavy weaponry, prioritizing the production of civilian equipment only once the war had concluded.
+In 1941, the plant was awarded the Order of Lenin, in 1944, the Order of the Red Banner of Labour, and in 1945, the Order of the Patriotic War, 1st Class.
+During the Great Patriotic War, the Perm Motovilikha Plants manufactured a quarter of all artillery systems for the Red Army.
+The first shot at Nazi Germany on August 2, 1944, was fired from a 152-mm ML-20 No. 3922 howitzer-gun, manufactured in Perm at the Motovilikha Plant, and the first shot at Berlin on April 20, 1945, was fired from a 122-mm A-19 No. 501 corps gun, also manufactured in Perm.